anasmak04/Breaking-Bad-API-react-App/README.md

 A web app made with reactjs to show the characters in the show breaking bad and furthermore the details of them using BreakingBadAPI.

 ###### braking bad Documentation API : <a href="https://breakingbadapi.com/">click here<a>
-if you need any help contact me contact in my profile